letsencrypt/boulder/README.md

 match.
 This will cause Boulder's stubbed-out DNS resolver (`sd-test-srv`) to respond to all A queries with the address in `FAKE_DNS`.

+If you use a host-based firewall (e.g. `ufw` or `iptables`) make sure you allow connections from the Docker instance to your host on the required validation ports to your ACME client.

 Alternatively, you can override the docker-compose.yml default with an environmental variable using -e (replace 172.17.0.1 with the host IPv4 address found in the command above)